The excess insurance tip that saves you serious money

 You don’t have to accept sky-high premiums on a sports or superbike, custom bike, big tourer, big cruisers, big adventure bike or anything else expensive.
 You need to get wise on your insurance.

-And the only way to get them to something half-way reasonable is by ramping up your excess so high that riding the bike becomes an exercise in fear – fear of having to make a claim.
+Often, the only way to get your premium down to something reasonable is by ramping up your excess so high that riding the bike becomes an exercise in fear – fear of having to make a claim.

 Cover your excess premium with another policy